OlderFisher/routine/README.md

 <br>
 _You can add alias global to phpstorm terminal or other terminal_

-### To start all of the Docker containers in the background, you may start Sail in "detached" mode:
+### To start  Docker containers in the background, you may start Sail in "detached" mode:

 ```sh
 sail up -d